Try for free

 To improve an EPC rating a landlord can expect to spend money on a variety of things including insulation for the property, heating, lighting and windows.
 Another important thing to note is that the government is phasing out old school boilers in favour of more energy-efficient options and rentals need to upgrade to these new solutions, not only because they will increase your EPC rating and lower the energy bills of the household, but also because as these older boilers are phased out parts and repairs are going to become increasingly expensive.

-Under the new EPC regulations.
-If you want to advertise a rental from 2025 onwards to new tenants, you will need to ensure that you are compliant with a C rating, or better.
+Under the new suggested EPC regulations if you wanted to advertise a rental from 2025 onwards to new tenants, you will need to ensure that you are compliant with a C rating, or better.
 You will not be able to advertise your property if you do not have a rating.

 We’ve mentioned already, there are a variety of ways in which you can improve your property’s EPC rating.
 But if you want to jump from an E up to a C, you will likely need to implement multiple changes.